HCL-TECH-SOFTWARE/digital-experience/docs/platform/systemrequirements/9.5_express/supportedsoftware.md

 |Oracle Database 19c|19c|19c and later maintenance|9.5|Full|No|
 |Oracle on Amazon Relational Database Service|12.2.0.1.0|12.2.0.1.0 and later maintenance|9.5|Full|No|

-\* Apache Derby is not supported in a product environment.
+\* Apache Derby is not supported in a production environment.
-\* DB2: Includes support for DB2 pureScale component.
+\* DB2: Includes support for the DB2 pureScale component.

-## Development Tools
+## Development tools
 |Supported Software|Version|Supported software minimum|Product minimum|Components|Operating System Restrictions?|
 |-----------|-----|------------------|-----|------|-------------|
 |Rational Application Developer for WebSphere|9.7|9.7 and later maintenance|9.5|Full|No|

-## JDBC Drivers
+## JDBC drivers
 |Supported Software|Version|Supported software minimum|Product minimum|Components|Operating System Restrictions?|
 |-----------|-----|------------------|-----|------|-------------|
 |IBM Application Connectivity for DB2 for z/OS Feature|All Versions|Newer levels are not currently supported|9.5|Full|No|